Order batching using an approximation for the distance travelled by pickers: Computational results

 Hence we can conclude here that for no-reversal routing (for the test problems examined) our distance approximation very closely approximates the underlying routing distance.
 This is important as it indicates that any algorithm aiming to minimise our distance approximation will, by default, also minimise the underlying routing distance that results from the batching decided.

 For reversal routing the negative values obtained indicate that (as we might reasonably expect) our distance approximation over-estimates the routing distance when reversal is allowed.
-However, as the computation time comparison above between Table~\ref{table1} and Tables~\ref{table2} and~\ref{table3} indicated, there may well be computational advantages in adopting a distance approximation to guide order batching so as to lessen the computational effort required as compared to trying to achieve optimal joint batching and routing, especially as problem size increases.
+However, as the computation time comparison above between the optimal approach and our distance approximation approach indicated, there may well be computational advantages in adopting a distance approximation to guide order batching so as to lessen the computational effort required as compared to trying to achieve optimal joint batching and routing, especially as problem size increases.